RachWalm/VolunteerVillage/README.md

 When a request has been made to the organisation for a type of activity to be performed during a certain part of the week a coordinator can go to the search page and select the activity and the day and whether it is for morning/afternoon/evening and if any of the volunteers fit this description then their name is displayed as a list.
 The information about the volunteers is then displayed in a non-editable table on screen.
 Coordinators could then contact the volunteers and organise the activity that is required.

-Whether a volunteer is activated or not they will appear in this search, should the function later be required to only have activated volunteers then this could be easily added as a filter.
+Whether a volunteer is activated or not they will appear in this search.
+Should the function later be required to display only activated volunteers then this requirement could be easily added as a filter - using the reverse of the filter that lists unactivated volunteers on the dashboard page.

 #### Coordinator activate volunteers page

-Coordinators are required the activate the volunteers for two reasons.
-To look at incoming volunteers and see if there are any unfullfilled volunteering opportunities that would suit them.
-Getting people as they join the site will increase enthusiasm for the process, also to ensure that the database doesn't get filled up with spam profiles.
+Coordinators are required the activate the volunteers for two reasons: to look at incoming volunteers and see if there are any unfulfilled volunteering opportunities that would suit them (providing volunteer activity promptly to volunteers as they join the site which will increase thier enthusiasm for the process), and to ensure that the database doesn't get filled up with spam profiles.
 Reading the information provided in the text box by volunteers may also be more useful that just having their choice of activity if they have a special skill that can be matched.

 #### Coordinator add charity page

 Should a new charity wish to be involved then the coordinator can click on the link in the dashboard and add the charity name and a few details in the text box about the charity's needs and information.
 The charity can also be assigned a coordinator (or two with a back up, or many for a big charity).
-Then the information is there as to who to get to deal with a charity's request, or if they are away hopefully enough information is in the text box for someone else to assist.
+Then the information is there to enable the most appropriate person to deal with a charity's request (or if that person is away, provide enough information in the text box for someone else to assist).

 #### Coordinator choose charity page